daneden/daneden.me/_posts/2018-01-05-subatomic-design-systems.md

 ## Abstract rules define the particles and the highest-level compositions

-By "abstract rules," I'm talking about things like brand values, context, and audience.
+By 'abstract rules,' I'm talking about things like brand values, context, and audience.
 It's these variables that determine the colors you choose; the typefaces in use; the mediums you decide to build the system(s) for.